 Eastlake Juvenile Hall (formerly known as the Central Juvenile Hall) was established back in 1912 and was the first juvenile detention facility in Los Angeles County.
 It underwent major renovation in 2004 due to an overcrowded population and poor structural conditions.
 Along with Los Padrinos Juvenile Hall and Barry J. Nidorf Juvenile Hall in Sylmar, Eastlake Juvenile Hall is under the command of the Los Angeles County Probation Department.

 Eastlake usually houses children temporarily while their court proceedings take place.
-After that, depending on the outcome of the case, the children are generally released to their parents, put in a foster home, placed in a 3 to 12 month camp program or, in extreme situations, sent to the California Youth Authority.
+After that, depending on the outcome of the case, the children are generally released to their parents, put in a foster home, placed in a three to twelve (3 - 12)-month camp program, or, in extreme situations, sent to the California Youth Authority.

 The Juvenile Hall sits at 1605 Eastlake Avenue, Los Angeles, CA 90033 (hence the current name) and is directly situated behind the Eastlake Juvenile Court.

-Los Angeles criminal lawyer Neil Shouse is a former DA who prosecuted thousands of cases at Eastlake juvenile court.
+Los Angeles criminal lawyer Neil Shouse is a former deputy D.A. who prosecuted thousands of cases at Eastlake juvenile court.
 If your child has a case here, contact Mr. Shouse at (310) 385-7895 for help.